-The Carpal Tunnel is an actual tunnel in the wrist made up of the Carpal Bones below (wrist bones) and a thick ligament known as the Transverse Carpal Ligament, above.
-Many structures go through the carpal tunnel including the tendons that bend your fingers and a nerve known as the median nerve that helps control movement to the thumb and first 3 fingers as well.
+The Carpal Tunnel is an actual tunnel in the wrist made up of the Carpal Bones, below (wrist bones) and a thick ligament known as the Transverse Carpal Ligament, above.
+Many structures go through the carpal tunnel including the tendons that run through your hand and bend your fingers.
+A nerve is known as the median nerve that helps control movement to the thumb and first 3 fingers as well.

 What does Carpal Tunnel Syndrome feel like?

-Carpal Tunnel Syndrome is pain, tingling, and other problems in your hand because of pressure on the median nerve in your wrist.
+Carpal Tunnel Syndrome is pain, tingling, and other problems in your hand.
+It is because of pressure on the median nerve in your wrist.
 It can be caused by making the same hand movements over and over, especially if the wrist is bent down (your hands lower than your wrists), or making the same wrist movements over and over.

 What if the pain is affecting more of my hand/palm?

 The Median Nerve can also become entrapped higher up in the forearm between a muscle known as the Pronator Teres Muscle.
 This is known as Pronator Teres Syndrome.
-It is very similar to Carpal Tunnel because the same nerve is entrapped however in Pronator Teres Syndrome, the palm of the hand is tender/painful where it is spared in Carpal Tunnel and different movements bring on the symptoms.
+It is very similar to Carpal Tunnel Syndrome because the same nerve is entrapped.
+However, in Pronator Teres Syndrome, the palm is tender/painful whereas it is spared in Carpal Tunnel.
+In each of the two afflictions, different movements bring on the symptoms.